vreverdy/magrathea/README.md

-# magrathea-pathfinder
+# magrathea
-A relativistic raytracing code and a cosmological library exploring new numerical approaches
+Multi-processor Adaptive Grid Refinement Analysis for THEoretical Astrophysics A foundational cosmological library and a relativistic raytracing code to explore new numerical approaches